Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 - `Party_char.amb[15]:0x1C`
 - `Party_char.amb[0xf]:0x1C`
+- `Party_char.amb[$f]:0x1C`

-Note that sub-file indices start with 1.
+Note that sub-file indices start at 1.
 So the index 0 is not valid!

-If the sub file index is omitted it always default to 1.
+If the sub file index is omitted it always defaults to 1.
 This may be useful when working with non-container files which have no real sub files.
 In this case specifying the sub file index explicitely with 1 is valid too.